Indiana 100% P&T Playbook

 Use DEA as living-expense cash flow

-The monthly stipend is usually better viewed as food, rent, books, transportation, and internship support.
+The monthly stipend is usually better viewed as food, rent, books, transportation, and internship support because it is not the same type of tuition waiver as CVO.

 3